FOR LEADERS OF CRITICAL PATHWAYS

 Boole provides external feasibility audits to establish whether your system can mathematically deliver the required standard, so leaders can commit with proof rather than trial and error.

-If that is familiar, the issue is not effort — the system’s constraint has not been correctly diagnosed.
+Research consistently shows that fewer than one in four major improvement programmes deliver sustained results.
+[1] The issue is not effort or poor implementation — it is that the system’s constraint has not been correctly diagnosed.

 The constraint standard instruments cannot find